MicrosoftDocs/supply-chain-center/articles/administer/ingest-data.md

 Data is ingested into Supply Chain Center in the form of tables, according to the Supply Chain Center data schema of entities and attributes.
 Although it's useful if your data tables are prepared according to the required entities and attributes, you can transform your data later in the ingestion process.

-Before you ingest your data, review the information in ￼to ensure that Supply Chain Center meets your company's expectations.
+Before you ingest your data, review the information in [Compliance, privacy, and security](/overview/compliance-privacy-security.md) to ensure that Supply Chain Center meets your company's expectations.

 ## Ingesting data for the first time